 Wham! is a British pop duo that took the Eighties by storm.
 Their music was influenced by funk and soul and they resonated strongly with the youth culture at the time.
-Here are the duo’s top songs.
+Here are 21 of the best Wham songs.

 Easily one of the most recognizable Wham! songs, “Wake Me up Before You Go-Go” dropped as a single in the UK circa 1984.
 “Wake Me Up Before You Go-Go” was Wham!’s first Number 1 hit in the US and UK.
 It eventually went Platinum in the States.